raspberrypilearning/raspberry-pi-command/en/step_4.md

 ## Add text effects

 Now let's add some text effects.
-You can change the colour of the text and use underlining, italic and other features.
+You can change the colour of the text and use underlining, italics and other features.

 First you'll learn how to use colour effects by typing commands at the command line and then you'll add colour effects to your script.